mega-data-ai/About-Me/README.md

 🔍 Interested in **real-world applications of data science** in ecommerce, business, healthcare, finance and more.

-🌱 I’m actively learning and improving my skills in Python, Machine Learning, Statistics and Data Science, AI and more related areas.
-I have had wonderful opportunities to hone my Data Analysis and Data Science skills through numerous projects.
+🌱 I’m actively learning and improving my skills in SQL, Python, Machine Learning, Statistics and Data Science, AI and more related areas.
+I have had wonderful opportunities to hone my Data and Business Analysis, and Data Science skills at work, and through numerous projects.

 👨‍💻 All of my projects are available at <a href="https://github.com/megabagem?tab=repositories">Repositories</a>